 Goethe University Frankfurt requires supplementary information to be submitted with every application.
 This information is only accepted in the form available for download here.

-In order to complete the online application form via the VGU Online Application Portal, you need to first create a registration account in the VGU system following our application guideline.
-If you have problems with the online application, please contact us immediately via email email@example.com or hotline at +84 (0) 988 54 52 54.
+In order to complete the online application form via the VGU Online Application Portal, you need to first register for an account in the VGU system, following the VGU application guidelines.
+If you have technical problems with the online application, please contact VGU via email, firstname.lastname@example.org, or via the phone hotline, +84 (0) 988 54 52 54.

 Once you have submitted your application documents via the VGU Online Application Portal, your application documents will be reviewed by the admissions committee.

 Applicants can typically expect to be informed about the admissions decision within four weeks of the complete application having been received.

 Admitted applicants are typically expected to respond to an offer of admission within ten working days of receiving the offer.